luke-jj/movie-review-api/README.md

     POST    /api/rentals
     GET     /api/rentals

-Mongoose validates the persistence model and Joi validates the user input model.
+    POST    /api/users
+    POST    /api/auth

 ## Data Model
-isGold may be used to calculate the rental fee
+Mongoose validates the persistence model and Joi validates the user input model. isGold may be used to calculate the rental fee.